NeildKenny/leet-code/README.md

 # DnD Notebook Backend

 This project provides a backend for a collaborative Dungeons & Dragons note taking application.
 It uses a simple SQLite database via SQLAlchemy and exposes an HTTP API with FastAPI.
 Notes can include optional images and session details while users may have profile pictures.
 Campaigns belong to a Dungeon Master (DM) and can have many player members.
 Each note references both its author and campaign.
+When a campaign is created the requester automatically becomes the DM and is added to the member list.

 Run the server with::